absichtbar/css-accessibility-check/README.md

 It does not check if an alt tag is available but empty, because this may be set to mark the image decorative.

+## 5. Empty buttons
+css-accessibility-check looks for \n
+• buttons that do not contain any text nor image and marks them red and removes icons or text that is rendered by generated content.

+It does not work if a button contains an image or icon inserted between <button> and </button>.

 # Wich accessibility issues will it show later?
 ## 3. Empty links
 css-accessibility-check looks for